How do you fight back when the odds are racked against you?

 of behavior as a coping mechanism: work + work + work = stress = serious burnout = breakdown.
 And that’s when she finally listened.
 To her body.
 To her husband.
 To her doctor.

 Today Kelly spends her days writing, designing and most importantly spending quality with her family.
 She also helps thousands of others to avoid overwhelm and burnout.
-Kelly shares her wisdom on how to live a less frantic life at her blog.
-If you need inspiration start here: How To ‘Stress Less’ and check out her book: Practical Perfection – Smart Strategies For An Excellent Life
+Kelly shares her wisdom on how to live a less frantic life on her blog.

 27. Jon Morrow– Fighting back from everything life could throw at him